danielbarter/personal-website-code/content/markdown/CV.md

 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
 March 2008 - December 2011.

 ## Software
 - **C++** : Preferred language for programs which need to run fast.
 Good debugging skills.
-Some of my favorite libraries and tools: sqlite, gsl, openMPI, valgrind, gdb, perf.
+Some of my favorite libraries and tools: sqlite, gsl, openMPI, gdb, perf.
 - **Python** : Scripting language of choice.
 Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, sympy, matplotlib, jax.
 - **Haskell** : Preferred language for writing compilers and interpreters.
 Very comfortable with all the core abstractions and the C FFI.
 - **Nix** : Favorite package manager.
 Nix Lets me say with certainty that my software will run on any computer connected to the internet.
 Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my Linux machines.